 Buzzwords don’t sell cars.
-Don’t let yourself get caught up in the latest catchphrase to make a campaign solution sound better.
+Marketing leaders, don’t let yourself get caught up in the latest targeting catchphrase to make a campaign solution sound better.
+The online marketing community is filled with fancy 1st party terms like predictive audiences and cookie-free.

-Common sense – you’re trying to sell cars, maybe a specific model, or a specific segment class.
+You’re trying to sell cars, maybe a specific model, or a specific segment class.
 Buzzwords don’t sell cars.
-In the BLVD example, we are working on behalf of an import luxury brand that wants to sell SUVs over two months.
+At BLVD, we work on behalf of many automotive brands that want to sell a particular vehicle in a typical two month campaign period.
 Basics: the type of vehicle in your garage today is the greatest indicator of what you are likely to buy next.
-Also, every OEM has a tremendous amount of data on vehicle purchase patterns – what their audience is ‘moving to’ and ‘coming from’.
+Also, every OEM has a tremendous amount of data on vehicle purchase patterns.
+They know what their audience is ‘moving to’ and ‘coming from’.
 Use this data… we do.
-So now BLVD taps our proprietary vehicle ownership data to select specific owners of competitive brands and segments that have the best likelihood to convert to our client’s brand – just based on what they own now.
+So now BLVD taps our proprietary vehicle ownership data to select specific owners of competitive brands and segments that have the best likelihood to convert to our client’s brand – based on what they own now, but also their income, family size, and more.
 We select names and addresses… even though we rarely mail anything.

-Not done yet – BLVD also applies selection logic based on the prospective owner distance to the nearest target brand retail outlet.
+BLVD also applies selection logic based on the distance to the nearest target brand retail outlet.
 We want it to be easy to get your product, and we have historical performance data that tells us how far is too far.

-Weeding – For this campaign, we only wanted to reach conquests, so a defined level of current owners for the brand was taken out of our target audience selection.
-Other strategic household demographics were used to further weed out undesirable audiences.
+BLVD finds conquests purchases, not returning owners.
+So a defined level of current owners for the brand is taken out of our target audience selection.
+Other strategic household demographics weed out additional undesirable audiences.
 BLVD knows that the higher the household income, the higher the frequency of new vehicle purchase or lease.
 Depending on the situation, other demographics come into play as well.
 BLVD considers life events as well.
-Think about your own history, when you got your license, graduated high school or college, got your first job, got married, purchased a house or moved, had your first or second child, and even retirement.
+Think about your own history, when you got your license, graduated high school or college, and got your first job.
+Think about when you got married, purchased a house or moved, had your first or second child, and even retired.
 Did your vehicle needs/desires change in a relatively short period around these events?

-Control and measure – Buzzwords don’t sell cars, but because BLVD starts with a name and address, we have the ability to match sales to our target campaign audience and prove our sales results.
-We also have the ability to compare the target audience to a control audience, so we can measure the effectiveness of who was marketed to vs. who was not for the specific campaign.
+Buzzwords don’t sell cars.
+BLVD starts with a name and address.
+This gives us the ability to match sales to our target campaign audience.
+It allows us to prove our sales results.
+We also compare the target audience to a control audience, so we measure the effectiveness of who is marketed to vs. who is not for a specific campaign.

-Results – BLVD deployed this scenario and these strategies for a luxury brand last year and achieved 1,500 units sold in select markets during a two month period.
-The ROI was so good that we were asked to return and do it again.
+BLVD deployed this scenario and these strategies for a luxury brand and has consistently achieved thousands, yes thousands of unit sales in select markets during a two month period.
+The ROI is so good that client’s typically come back for more.
+We are really one and done.